Store Kongensgade 59: 18th century

 The property is located in an area formerly known as New Copenhagen, which was not incorporated into the fortified city until the 1670s.
 The site was initially part of a larger property.
 When Copenhagen's first cadastre was introduced in 1689, it was listed as No. 150 in Sankt Ann's West Quarter and belonged to Casper Ubelax.
 As of 1756 the site was made up of two smaller properties, No. 52 and No. 53, which were both owned by naval commander Nicolai Dominicus Arff (1695–1758).
 He was the father of counter admiral Johan Gerhard Arff.

 The northern of the two buildings fronting the street was constructed with three storeys in 1782 for justice councillor Jacob Rahbek (1728–1795).
-At the time of the 1787 census, No. 52/53 was home to a total of 34 people.
+At the time of the 1787 census, No. 52/53 was home to 34 residents in three households.
 Rahbech resided in the building with his third wife Anne Olrog Rahbech, ten children from his first marriage (aged three to 16), his mother-in-law Agnete Ackermann, an office clerk (skriverkarl), a male servant, a female cook and two maids.
 Poul Rosenørn (1756–1829), another high-ranking customs officer (deputeret i General Toldkammeret), resided in the building with his son, a housekeeper, a male servant and a maid.
 Peder Rosenstand Giuske, a prosecutor general (overgeneralauditør) at the Supreme Court and director ad censor of the Royal Danish Theatre, resided in the building with his wife Frideriche Amalia Koor, their two children (aged four and six), two office clerks, a housekeeper, a female cook and two maids.

 One of Rahbech's ten children was the future writer Knud Lyne Rahbek.
 He lived in the building on and off until settling in Bakkehuset after marrying Kamma Rahbek in 1797.